 You will be eligible to take the placement tests three business days (excluding weekends and holidays) from today's date.
 The mathematics test takes between 30 and 45 minutes and each foreign language test takes 60 minutes.
 Ideally, you should complete all of your testing in one sitting; however, you have up to two (2) days to complete them all.
 Please schedule a block of time accordingly.
 For more information on how to prepare and a list of topics covered in the math placement exam, please visit our Math Placement Testing Information page.

 Once you have begun your classes here at Benedictine University, you are no longer allowed to take the Math Online Placement test.
-If classes have begun and you have no current math placement result, please see the Math Learning Specialist in the Academic and Career Enrichment Center.
+If classes have begun and you have no current math placement result, please see the Math Learning Specialist in the Academic Success Center.

 The Mathematical and Computational Sciences Department suggests you take your basic skills math courses as soon as possible, but definitely before 60 credit hours have been completed.
 If you have junior college placement in mathematics, you should take that course during your first semester at a local community college if feasible.
 Be aware that you must take your junior college math course prior to earning 60 credit hours as to not conflict with the new 60-hour community college transfer rules.